Otterspool railway station

 Otterspool station was a railway station in Liverpool, England.
 It was located between St Michaels and Aigburth stations on the Garston and Liverpool Railway.

+The station was built on the site of the house in which the astronomer Jeremiah Horrocks was born in about 1618.

 The station opened in 1864 and was absorbed into the Cheshire Lines Committee in 1865.
 It closed in 1951 due to low passenger numbers.
 The station was at the end of a long and otherwise empty dirt lane which runs alongside Otterspool Park from Jericho Lane.
 The lane and the station building still exist, but the main building is now a private dwelling, with a subsidiary building beside it lying derelict.
 Whatever may remain of the platforms cannot be seen under vegetation.